thibautrey/AirAstro/server/README.md

 The script installs dependencies, clones this repository to `~/AirAstro`, builds the server and sets up systemd services for the server and Wi-Fi hotspot.

+## Project Structure

+The server code is organized using controllers, routes and services:

+- **controllers** handle HTTP specifics and call into services.
+- **services** implement the business logic (currently mostly placeholders).
+- **routes** wire controllers to Express routers.

+Additional services such as camera control, plate solving or guiding are defined as stubs in the `services` directory for future development.

+### Image Library API

+A small image library is available to manage pictures captured by the system.
+Images can be marked as `temporary` (for plate solving or guiding) or `permanent`.
+The following endpoints are provided:

+- `POST /api/images` – register a new image (placeholder implementation).
+- `GET /api/images` – list images, filterable by type.
+- `GET /api/images/:id` – retrieve information about a single image.
+- `DELETE /api/images/:id` – remove an image from the library.

+These endpoints currently store data in memory and will be expanded in the future to handle real files.